Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/exercises.md

 **Exercise:** Modify the Jupyter notebook provided in the [tutorial on loops](tutorial_loops) to count the number of feed-forward loops in the transcription factor network for *E. coli.*
 {: .notice--success}

-There are eight types of feed-forward loops based on the eight different ways in which we can label the edges in the network with a "+" or a "-" based on upregulation or downregulation.
+There are eight types of feed-forward loops based on the eight different ways in which we can label the edges in the network with a "+" or a "-" based on activation or repression.

 [![image-center](../assets/images/600px/ffl_types.png){: .align-center}](../assets/images/ffl_types.png)
 The eight types of feed-forward loops.[^ffl]